-Similarly, and developed in consultation with WADAN, the “Voice for Humanity Project” was to distribute around 20,000 recordings of civic education messages in Pushto and Dari to people in remote rural areas before the presidential election.
-In addition to messages about the positive effects of cooperation with the government, and messages to promote both economic and political rehabilitation, there were messages addressing health and hygiene as well as music and motivational entertainment, in order to reinforce the material presented.
+Similarly, and developed in consultation with WADAN, the 'Voice for Humanity Project' aimed to distribute around 20,000 recordings of civic education messages in Pushto and Dari to people in remote rural areas before the presidential election.
+In addition to messages about the positive effects of cooperation with the government, there were messages promoting both economic and political rehabilitation, and addressing health and hygiene, as well as music and motivational entertainment in order to reinforce the material presented.

-As a result of WADAN’s civic education projects, voter turnout for presidential elections increased in areas where WADAN’s civic education events were held.
-Of particular attention is the interest of women who participated in the presidential election in rural villages and districts where such actions were, until recently, considered taboo.
+As a result of WADAN's civic education projects, voter turnout for presidential elections increased in areas where WADAN's civic education events were held.
+Particularly notable is the interest of women who participated in the presidential election in rural villages and districts where such actions were, until recently, considered taboo.

-Rural life in the world’s largest producer of opium is problematic for poverty stricken farmers with few other cash-crop options.
+Rural life in Afghanistan, the world's largest producer of opium, is problematic for poverty-stricken farmers with few other cash-crop options.
 The detrimental effects of poppy growing, drug trafficking, and drug addiction are explained.
 People are made aware that involvement in a narcotics culture is bad for themselves and their communities.

 The main objectives were to improve the livelihood of their respective constituencies and to advocate for the rights of children to have access to education.
-Involving communities in working for their own solutions served to encourage not only sustainability of the project, but also utilised the skills needed to strive for national unity.
+Involving communities in working for their own solutions served to encourage the sustainability of the project and utilised the skills needed to strive for national unity.

-In the “Community Empowerment & Reintegration Project” in the Nangarhar and Laghman provinces, women’s shuras (community governance groups) focused on gender equity and women’s rights.
-During an advocacy event, one participant said, “Today is a positive, historical turning point for Afghan women…” On the local level, women have started to speak out to help solve community problems.
+In the 'Community Empowerment & Reintegration Project' in the Nangarhar and Laghman provinces, women's shuras (community governance groups) focus on gender equity and women's rights.
+During an advocacy event, one participant said, "Today is a positive, historical turning point for Afghan women…" At the local level, women have started to speak out to help solve community problems.
 They stress tolerance, compromise and respect.
 They smooth problems between villagers as well as mediating domestic disputes.